Get in touch

 Implementation

 The curriculum is led and overseen by the History lead with the History Team.
-As History lead a regular programme of monitoring, evaluation and review and the celebration of good practice will contribute to the ongoing commitment to evolve and improve further.
+As History lead a regular programme of monitoring, evaluation, review and the celebration of good practice will contribute to the ongoing commitment to evolve and improve further.

 The teaching, learning and sequencing of the History curriculum follows: